pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/advanced/delegatedMinting.md

 ![Delegated Minting](../../helpArticles/assets/images/pngs/delegatedMinting/delegatedMinting1.png)

 # Step 2.
-At the next screen, enter the total DAM tokens you would like to start your mint with.
+At the next screen, enter the total DAM tokens you would like to start your validator with.
 Then select the following Minting Address option:

 **"I want another address to mint FLUX on my behalf (Delegated Minter)"**